-Some of these symptoms (breast tenderness, insomnia and moodiness) are common in oestrogen dominance syndrome.
+Some of these symptoms (breast tenderness, sleeplessness and moodiness) are common in oestrogen dominance syndrome.

 If you were concerned and had these symptoms checked by your doctor, you were perhaps told there was nothing to worry about and everything was normal.

 Then, as soon as there is a time when you can finally relax, you get your period and your symptoms ease.

 So, what could possibly be going on here?

 In today’s fast-paced society, when the female body senses but is unable to cope with the stress, it shuts down the reproductive pathway.

 Stress could come in many forms: an unexpected event, change of job or home, emotional distress, sleeplessness, fasting, or even holiday travels.